MicrosoftDocs/visualstudio-docs/docs/python/selecting-a-python-environment-for-a-project.md

 ![Python packages for an environment in Solution Explorer](media/environments/environments-installed-packages.png)

 ::: moniker range="vs-2017"
-To install new packages, select and hold (or right-click) the environment and select **Install Python Package** to switch to the appropriate **Packages** tab in the **Python Environments** window.
+To install new packages, right-click the environment and select **Install Python Package** to switch to the appropriate **Packages** tab in the **Python Environments** window.
 Enter a search term (usually the package name) and Visual Studio displays matching packages.
 ::: moniker-end
 ::: moniker range=">=vs-2019"
-To install new packages, select and hold (or right-click) the environment and select **Manage Python Packages** (or use the package button on the Python toolbar) to switch to the appropriate **Packages** tab in the **Python Environments** window.
+To install new packages, right-click the environment and select **Manage Python Packages** (or use the package button on the Python toolbar) to switch to the appropriate **Packages** tab in the **Python Environments** window.
 Once in the **Packages** tab, enter a search term (usually the package name) and Visual Studio displays matching packages.
 ::: moniker-end

 Within Visual Studio, packages (and dependencies) for most environments are downloaded from the [Python Package Index (PyPI)](https://pypi.org), where you can also search for available packages.
 Visual Studio's status bar and output window show information about the install.
-To uninstall a package, select and hold (or right-click) it and select **Remove**.
+To uninstall a package, right-click it and select **Remove**.

 The conda package manager generally uses `https://repo.continuum.io/pkgs/` as the default channel, but other channels are available.
 For more information see [Manage Channels](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-channels.html) (docs.conda.io).